CubeTures/RPG-Progression-System/README.md

 ## Contributing

 This is a personal project for RPG progression system design and testing.
 Feel free to fork and adapt for your own game projects.

-## License

-MIT License - Feel free to use this system for your game development projects.

 ## Acknowledgments